 Domestic Fire Alarm Certificates

-Domestic fire alarm certificates are based on BS 5839-6 Annex E and are officially know as Certificate of Design, Installation and Commissioning of a Fire Detection and Fire Alarm System for Grade C, D and F Systems, they are also know as Grade D Fire Alarm Installation Certificate or Smoke Alarm Installation Certificate.
+Domestic fire alarm certificates are based on BS 5839-6 Annex E and are officially know as Certificate of Design, Installation and Commissioning of a Fire Detection and Fire Alarm System for Grade C, D and F Systems, they are also known as Grade D Fire Alarm Installation Certificate or Smoke Alarm Installation Certificate.

 System Grades